nickjbrowning/cscs-docs/docs/storage/longterm.md

 ## Dealing with Failures

-After the collection is committed by the user, LTS performs a serie of checks on the uploaded data and requests an handle to the ePIC handle service.
+After the collection is committed by the user, LTS performs a series of checks on the uploaded data and requests an handle to the ePIC handle service.
 If any error occurs during this phase the collection state will be `FAILED`.
 Possible reasons for this state are:

 * a failure in one of the LTS microservices
 * a failure in one of the underneath services (object store, handle server, database server etc ..)